-This programme is a nationally recognised qualification in Playwork practice, accredited by City and Guilds, advancing the skills and knowledge of those who are working with children and young people in community and educational settings.
+This is a nationally recognised qualification in Playwork practice, accredited by City and Guilds, advancing your skills and knowledge of working with children and young people in community and educational settings.

-This course is conducted through a blended learning approach, which includes workshops, seminars and online resources, and is led by experienced and qualified playwork specialists.
+You will learn through a blended learning approach, including workshops, seminars and online resources, taught by experienced and qualified playwork specialists.
 Throughout this course, you will develop a portfolio for assessment, to demonstrate your new skills and provide a record of achievements.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.